Partners in Crime (short story collection): TelevisionThe Case of the Missing Lady (1950) from Partners in Crime aired as the twelfth episode in the twenty-six episode anthology series The Nash Airflyte Theater on Thursday, 7 December 1950 (possibly under the title of The Disappearance of Mrs Gordan). The 30-minute live transmission on CBS was at 10:30 pm from New York City. There are differing accounts of who starred in the adaptation. Peter Haining states that the stars were Barbara Bel Geddes as Tuppence and Lee Bowman as Tommy but other sources state that the stars were Ronald Reagan and Cloris Leachman The adaptation was written and directed by Marc Daniels.

 In 1983, a ten-episode television adaptation called Agatha Christie's Partners in Crime was made by London Weekend Television with James Warwick as Tommy, Francesca Annis as Tuppence, and Reece Dinsdale as Albert.
 It was first broadcast in the UK between 16 October 1983 and 14 January 1984.

-(Note: The 2015 BBC television series Partners in Crime is actually not an adaptation of this short story collection, instead being an adaptation of two Christie novels: The Secret Adversary and N or M?.
-Its title is nevertheless an obvious homage to this collection, as the two novels in question also feature the same detectives Tommy and Tuppence.)
+The 2015 BBC television series Partners in Crime was not an adaptation of this short story collection, instead being an adaptation of two Christie novels: The Secret Adversary and N or M?.